waacton/Unicolour/README.md

 ### Zero dependencies, quality controlled
 Each line of artisan code is exquisitely handcrafted in small-batch programming sessions.
-There is no reliance on deprecated, obsolete, or unmaintained packages.
+No dependencies are used, so there is no risk of reliance on deprecated, obsolete, or unmaintained packages.
-Every line of code is tested, and any defect is Unicolour's responsibility.
+Every line of code is tested, and any defect is [Unicolour's responsibility](https://i.giphy.com/pDsCoECKh1Pa.webp).

 ## 💡 Configuration
 The `Configuration` parameter can be used to define the context of the colour.